MegaMek/megamek/trunk/megamek/readme.txt

 Pre-game Lobby:

-Here you can chat, specify what mechs you wish to use, select map settings, declare starting positions, and change your player's color.
-When everybody has at least one mech, you may all hit "ready" to start the game.
-Most changes to the game parameters will cancel your ready status, so you should wait for everybody to finish choosing their mechs and positions.
-Note: If you wish to use custom mech designs, please see the section below entitled "CUSTOM UNITS".
+Here you can chat, specify what units you wish to use, select map settings, declare starting positions, and change your player's color.
+When everybody has at least one unit, you may all hit "ready" to start the game.
+Most changes to the game parameters will cancel your ready status, so you should wait for everybody to finish choosing their units and positions.
+Note: If you wish to use custom unit designs, please see the section below entitled "CUSTOM UNITS".

-You can enter the map selector by pressing the "Edit/View" button under the map sizes.
+You can enter the map selector by clicking on the "Select Map" tab at the top of the lobby.
 You can change the dimensions of the map boards (in hexes) or the dimensions of the whole map (in boards.)
 All maps are loaded off the server.
-All the map boards that MegaMek comes with are 16x17.
-Whenever you change either of these values, you will need to hit the "Update Size Settings" button to have the rest of the dialog reflect the new values.
+Most of the map boards that MegaMek comes with are 16x17.

 Below the map size inputs is a not-to-scale representation of how the boards are laid out relative to each other.
 The middle column lists the current maps